-Our milling facility can either provide a Double Tongue and Groove Stack between the logs or a Swedish Cope.
+The wall logs can stack with either a Swedish Cope stack or Double Tongue and Groove Stack.
 The Double Tongue and Groove Style has two rows of tongues and two rows of grooves between the inside of the wall and the outside elements.
 This is superior to the Single Tongue and Groove stack style or the Flat Milling of logs between the rows.

-A Swedish Cope style is where the underside of each log is cut with a half moon pattern.
+The Swedish Cope style is where the underside of each log is cut with a half moon pattern.
 There is an overlap of log to log over a curved surface.
 All Swedish Cope cut milled log homes have full saddle notched corners.
-Log siding does not work in the gables with Swedish Cope stacked logs.
-Instead we use solid logs stacked all the way to the top of the gables.
+Most of our Swedish Cope log homes have solid log gable ends.
+Occasionally an owner opts for a framed gable with wood or log siding.

-Roof System- handcrafted log (round) or timber (square) beams and rafters are an integral part of our homes.
-Also manufactured trusses are utilized (as per design).
+Roof System- handcrafted log (round) or timber (square) beams and rafters are an integral part of our log homes unless something else desired by the home owners.
+Manufactured trusses can also be utilized (as per design).
 Frequently standard trusses are placed over bedrooms and garages.

-The simplest log home package or ‘log home kit’, includes just the log shell, log wall assembly hardware, and construction drawings.
+The simplest log home price includes just the log shell, log wall assembly hardware, and construction drawings.
+The other materials are priced separately.
 The log shell specifically includes the logs for the walls, any interior log walls, log roof system including log ridge beam, purloins, log trusses, rafters (as per plan), or standard trusses are all available.
 If the floor plan includes a loft we also include the log floor joists to support the loft.
 Log or timber staircases and log railing is available upon request.

-We can also supply a full dry-in package.
-A dry-in package includes the log materials plus: exterior doors, windows, roofing materials, final roofing materials of either shingles or metal, soffit, fascia, log siding or wood siding for exterior of gables, interior framing lumber, first floor subfloor, upper subfloor or decking, and exterior door and window trim.
-Windows are available from Jeld-wen, Anderson, Pella, and others.
+The log shell can also be priced with other exterior materials.
+A dry-in log shell includes the log materials plus items such as: exterior doors, windows, roofing materials, final roofing materials of either shingles or metal, soffit, fascia, log siding or wood siding for exterior of gables, interior framing lumber, first floor subfloor, upper subfloor or decking, and exterior door and window trim.
+Windows are available from whatever supplier the owner chooses.

 For homes with bathrooms on the second floor the home package includes timber joists and sub-floor (2 x joists with 3/4″ sheathing).
 This provides the necessary room for the plumbing.

 For interior walls 2×4 and 2×6 framing lumber AND/OR solid log interior walls are included.
-For increase structural soundness we incorporate some solid log interior walls into the home design.
+Some log home designs come with some interior log walls.
 Features such as interior log archways can also be cut on site into interior log walls.